2021

 Please understand the Prix receives many applications: send the information about the composition(s) as clearly as possible.

 There is no age limit and no application fee.
 The competition is open to composers of all nationalities.
-The duration of the composition should not exceed 10 minutes.
+The duration of the composition should be minimum of 4 and maximum of 8 minutes.

-The Black Pencil Prize will be awarded to a new composition written for the instrumentation of the Black Pencil ensemble: recorder, panflute, viola, accordion, percussion (minimum 4 of the 5 instruments).
-The use of amplification, (live) electronics, video and/or theatrical elements is allowed.
+The Black Pencil Prize will be awarded to a new composition written for the instrumentation of the Black Pencil ensemble: recorder, panflute, viola, accordion, percussion (all five of the ensemble's instruments).
+The piece can also include harpsichord, (live) electronics, video and/or theatrical elements.

-Black Pencil will be ensemble in residence in the 2021 edition of the Prix Annelie de Man, 01-05 December 2021 at the Orgelpark Amsterdam.
+Black Pencil will also be ensemble in residence in the 2023 edition of the Prix Annelie de Man, 29 November - 03 December 2023 at the Orgelpark Amsterdam.
 It means that you can count on the expertise of the virtuoso members of Black Pencil for writing new compositions, making use of the instrumentation of the ensemble.

 Jorge Isaac – Recorder (blockflute), Artistic Director